extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 > Toot is just a joy to use.
 It has a little too much sometimes (it actually contains little mini games...which really aren't needed), but the experience of using it has some really clever UI twists. -[u/mikepictor](https://www.reddit.com/user/mikepictor/)

 Pragmatic Code's [Linky](https://apps.apple.com/us/app/linky-for-twitter-and-mastodon/id438090426) was also mentioned by multiple respondents.
 It's not a client, but a bridging tool for smoother URL sharing that integrates with iOS' share sheet.
 I did not have time to try it, myself, but from all accounts, it is an obligatory mention.
+So too is the GitHub Repository/List I created

 First, let’s begin with The Big 6 - those apps The Mastodon Project, itself, has seen fit to [list on joinmastodon.org](https://joinmastodon.org/apps).